Schubert Products for Permutations with Separated Descents: Preliminaries

-\begin{rmk} Note that we insert a reduced word from right to left into a tableau, which is the opposite of the conventional order.
-This choice is made for the convenience of stating our main theorem, and is consistent with the convention used in \cite{lam2018back}.
-For this reason, we will define our reading order for the insertion tableau to be row-by-row from top to bottom, and right-to-left within each row. \end{rmk}
+\begin{remark} Note that we insert a reduced word from right to left into a tableau.
+This choice is made for the convenience of stating our main theorem, and is consistent with the convention used in \cite{LLS}.
+For this reason, we will define our reading order for the insertion tableau to be row-by-row from top to bottom, and right-to-left within each row. \end{remark}